jonathanawesome/graphiql-prototype/README.md

 - /graphiql-plugin-dialog-schema-selector

   - Includes the GraphiQL test schema, a few popular and publicly-available schemas, and an option to enter a custom schema URL.
-  - Not a candidate for inclusion into the final product.
+  - This "plugin" was built quickly and is very much not a candidate for inclusion into the final product.

 - /graphiql-plugin-dialog-settings